See how The Business Platinum Card from American Express stacks up against similar premium business credit cards.

 An added bonus: Along with not charging an annual fee the first year, the Starwood Preferred Guest card also requires a low threshold to earn the introductory bonus.
 Cardholders only need to spend $3,000 in the first three months to receive the 75,000-point bonus.

 You want to earn a bonus on business operational costs

 If you want to earn bonus rewards on everyday business expenses, such as phone, internet, dining and gas, there are several cards to choose from.
 For example, the Ink Business Preferred card offers 3 points per dollar on travel, shipping, internet, cable, phone services and advertising purchases (on $150,000 in combined purchases yearly), while the Starwood and Marriott cards offer 4 points per dollar on U.S. gas stations, U.S. restaurants, internet, cable, phone services purchased directly from U.S. service providers and U.S. shipping purchases.

 If you are a business owner who rents shared workspaces, the Amex Business Platinum card may be worthwhile thanks to a recently added benefit.
-As of February 2019, cardholders will receive free access to WeWork, a global network of workspaces, for a year – which American Express values at $2,700.
+If you apply before Dec.
+31, 2019, cardholders will receive free access to WeWork, a global network of workspaces, for a year – which American Express values at $2,700.

 How about an American Express® Business Gold Card instead?

 If you want the perks that come with owning an American Express card but aren’t ready to shell out a $595 annual fee for the Business Platinum card, the Amex Business Gold card is an option.
 The card, which charges $295 annually, gives cardholders 4 points per dollar on the top two categories where their businesses spend the most each month, on the first $150,000 each calendar year.